 Who to Hang Out With on Friendsgiving

 Who can you spend Friendsgiving with?
 Anyone you want, really.
-You can spend your Friendsgiving with friends, coworkers, neighbors, "holiday orphans," and all their plus ones.
+You can invite to Friendsgiving your friends, coworkers, neighbors, "holiday orphans," and all their plus ones.
 If that sounds like a little slice of Thanksgiving heaven to you, you're not alone.
 Many prefer Friendsgiving to Thanksgiving for oh-so-many reasons.

 - You may feel closer and more connected to friends than family.